The mission of The Lewis Prize is to partner with leaders who create positive change by investing in young people through music.

 Our vision can only be achieved through equitable systems change.
 We recognize that systems change happens through a dynamic intersection of catalysts, including philanthropy.
 We invest in and partner with creative youth development leaders to fill gaps where systems fail and imagine new systems for young people to thrive and lead the way for future generations.
 We also understand that in order to be an effective partner in disrupting inequitable systems, we must do so from the inside out, as actors in systems ourselves.
 This is why the Lewis Prize strives to center racial equity in our internal practices as well as our funding and external relationship, so that we reflect the values and change that we seek.

-Daniel Lewis, Founder and Chairman
+Daniel Lewis, Co-founder and Chairman

 Mr. Lewis has devoted the last 19 years to philanthropic activities, with his greatest focus being on social and musical arts investing.
 He initiated the Cleveland Orchestra’s multi-week residency in Miami as founding chairman of Miami Music Association, the support organization created in 2006 to produce 3-4 weeks of Cleveland Orchestra concerts and educational activities in Miami-Dade County each season.
 He was the board chair of the Festival of North American Orchestras, the sponsoring organization for Spring for Music at Carnegie Hall.
 Spring for Music's format is now part of the Kennedy Center, renamed the Shift Festival.
 He also served on the executive committee of The Cleveland Orchestra and the board of the League of American Orchestras.